vedph/cadmus-bricks-shell-v3/projects/myrmidon/cadmus-refs-citation/README.md

 Dante's _(Divina) Commedia_ has 3 levels: cantica (`If.`, `Purg.`, `Par.`), canto (1-34 or 1-33), verso (number).
 Often, and this is reflected by this example, the numeric format for canti is Roman (with uppercase letters), while verse numbers use the Arabic format.

 >In this specific example, we allow citations targeting just a cantica; so the first optional step is defined as canto.Also, by convention preset numeric formats are identified by names starting with `$`.
-In this example `$roman_upper` refers to a Roman numeric system with uppercase letters.
+In this example `$ru` (Roman, uppercase) refers to a Roman numeric system with uppercase letters.

 ```json
 {